-Your furnace is a key part of your home.
+Your furnace is an integral part of your home.
 Without one, you wouldn’t be able to keep warm during cold weather.
-Yet furnaces can have some issues that are more common than others.
+Yet furnaces can have some problems that are more common than others.

-Let’s go over these problems and discuss what they might cost to correct so you know before you call an HVAC technician.
+Let’s go over these issues and discuss what they might cost to correct so you know before you call an HVAC technician.
 Some of the most common furnace repair issues involve:

 - Furnace won’t turn on